MicrosoftDocs/iis-docs/iis/publish/using-the-ftp-service/configure-ftp-with-iis-manager-authentication-in-iis-7.md

 Create a root folder for FTP publishing:

-1. Create a folder at "%SystemDrive%\inetpub\ftproot" .
+1. Create a folder at "%SystemDrive%\inetpub\ftproot".
 2. Set the permissions to allow access for the COM process that handles authentication extensibility:

     - Open a command prompt.